sim11144/The_Sparks_foundation_tasks/README.md

 # The_Sparks_foundation_tasks
-This repository contains The Sparks Foundation task that I completed as an intern.
+This repository contains The Sparks Foundation task that I have completed as an intern.

 Category: Data Science and Business Analytics
 Duration: 1 Month (October 2021)